-During the six months ended December 31, 1998, \$6,119 in fees for consulting services was paid to Jeffrey B. Nickel, a member of the Board of Directors.
+During the year ended December 31, 1999, \$19,125 in fees for consulting services was paid to Jeffrey B. Nickel, a member of the Board of Directors.

 During September 1995, the Company entered into an agreement for financial advisory services with Greenbelt Corp., a corporation controlled by Alfred D. Kingsley and Gary K. Duberstein, who are also shareholders of the Company.
 Under this agreement the Company issued to the financial advisor warrants to purchase 311,276 Common Shares at a price of \$1.93 per share, and the Company agreed to issue additional warrants to purchase up to an additional 622,549 Common Shares at a price equal to the greater of (a) 150% of the average market price of the Common Shares during the three months prior to issuance and (b) \$2 per share.
 The additional warrants were issued in equal quarterly installments over a two year period, beginning October 15, 1995.
 The exercise price and number of Common Shares for which the warrants may be exercised are subject to adjustment to prevent dilution in the event of a stock split, combination, stock dividend, reclassification of shares, sale of assets, merger or similar transaction.
-The number of shares and exercise prices shown have been adjusted for the Company's subscription rights distributions during January 1997 and February 1999 and the payment of a stock dividend during October 1997.
 The warrants are exercisable at the following prices: 466,912 at \$1.93 per share; 77,818 at \$2.35 per share; 77,818 at \$9.65 per share; 77,818 at \$9.42 per share; 77,818 at \$10.49 per share; 77,818 at \$15.74 per share; and 77,818 at \$13.75 per share.
+The number of shares and exercise distributions during January 1997 and February 1999 and the payment of a stock dividend during October 1997.

 Under the agreement, upon the request of Greenbelt Corp., the Company will file a registration statement to register the warrants and underlying Common Shares for sale under the Securities Act of 1933, as amended (the "Act") and applicable state securities or "Blue Sky" laws.
 The Company will bear the expenses of registration, other than any underwriting discounts that may be incurred by Greenbelt Corp. in connection with a sale of the warrants or common shares.
 The Company shall not be obligated to file more than two such registration statements, other than registration statements on Form S-3.
 Greenbelt Corp. also is entitled to include warrants and common shares in any registration statement filed by the Company to register other securities for sale under the Act.